General Guide by The All Tomato

 A game on Summoner's Rift has 3 distinct phases that transition as champions gain levels and items, and structures are destroyed:

-- Early Game (laning phase): Players focus on farming, denying farm and experience to opponents, and destroying outer turrets.
-Denying is accomplished by forcing opponents back to base through consistent harass, or by killing them.
+- Early Game (laning phase): Players focus on farming and gaining experience, denying farm and experience to opponents, and destroying outer turrets.
+Denial is accomplished by forcing opponents away from minions, back to base through consistent harass, or by killing them.
 Basic items and components are purchased.
-Dragon is a realistic, but dangerous, objective.
+Dragon and Rift Herald are realistic, but dangerous, objectives.

 - Mid Game: Players begin roaming and grouping for ambushes, or to concentrate on an objective.
-Team fights, battles between all 10 players, start occurring.
+Skirmishes and team fights, battles between all 10 players, start occurring.
 Champions have surpassed level 6 and have one or two core items completed.
-Middle and inner turrets are the focus, along with Dragon and remaining outers.
-Vision control becomes much more important.
+Middle and inner turrets are the focus, along with Dragon, the Herald, and remaining outers.
+Vision control becomes even more important.
 Baron is a realistic, but extremely dangerous objective.

 - Late Game: Champions are nearing level 18, have their core items completed, and are working towards full build (6 complete items).
 Inner turrets, Inhibitors, and Nexus turrets are the focus, along with Baron and Dragon.
-Grouping and team fights are common, as it is dangerous to be found alone.
-Respawn timers are now extremely long and have significant impact.
+Grouping and team fights are common, and it is dangerous to be found alone.
+Respawn timers are now extremely long, and one poorly timed death can cost the entire game.
 Vision control is crucial to victory.

-The meta (metagame) is unwritten rules that guide player decisions.
-Efficient strategies, popular or imbalanced items and champions, game changes, and professional play are all things that contribute to the meta.
+The meta (metagame) is the unwritten rules that guide player decisions.
+Efficient strategies, popular or imbalanced items and champions, game changes, and professional play all influence these "rules".
 Innovation and adaptation are encouraged, but understanding the meta is an important step to proficiency.

-The meta is constantly shifting in minor ways, but the core often remains unchanged.
-To gain optimal amounts of gold and experience, teammates separate to different lanes during the early game:
+The meta is constantly shifting, but the foundation remains unchanged.
+To gain optimal amounts of gold and experience, teammates take on different roles which occupy different lanes during the early game:

-- Bot (Duo): A marksman and a support share one lane.
-Marksmen are initially weak and fragile champions who need gold, but not as much experience, to become powerful.
-Supports excel at protecting and empowering, and need little gold to do their jobs.
-These two make the perfect duo, sharing experience and allowing the marksman to take all last hits.
-Sending the duo bottom lane makes it easier for a team to take or contest Dragon.
+- Marksman and Support (the Duo or Bot lane): A Marksman and a Controller or Tank typically share the bottom lane.
+Marksmen are fragile champions who need gold, more than experience, to become powerful.
+Controllers and Tanks excel at protecting and empowering, and don't need as much gold to do their jobs.
+These two make the perfect duo, sharing experience and allowing the marksman to take as much gold as possible.
+Almost always, this duo begins at the bottom lane to stay near Dragon.

-- Mid: Mages and assassins go solo in the mid lane.
-They benefit greatly from levels and gold, so sharing these is sub-optimal.
-The distance from turret to center-of-lane is shorter in mid than outer lanes, which offers extra safety to these fragile champions.
-The central location makes roaming for surprise attacks convenient.
+- Mid: Mages and Slayers typically go solo in the middle lane.
+This gives them exclusive access to experience and gold, both of which are crucial to their success.
+The distance from turret to center-of-lane is shorter in mid than the outer lanes, which offers extra safety to these fragile champions.
+Also, midlane's central location makes roaming for surprise attacks on outer lanes convenient.

-- Top: Fighters and tanks also benefit from solo gold and experience, but with their inherent durability, don't need the safety of the shorter mid lane.
-Bot is better occupied by the duo, so top is their lane of choice.
+- Top: Fighters and Tanks also benefit from solo gold and experience, but with their inherent durability, don't need the safety of the shorter mid lane.
+The duo lane is usually bottom, so top is the lane of choice for these champions.

-- Jungle: Champions that occupy the jungle, called junglers, primarily gain gold and experience by killing monsters, rather than sharing minions in a lane with another teammate.
+- Jungle: junglers earn their gold and experience by killing monsters in the jungle, rather than minions in a lane.
+There are champions from every class that can occupy the Jungle.
 See the chapter 'Closer Look: Jungling' to learn more about this complex role.

-A team composition is the aspect created by the combination of champion attributes.
-Players often describe this as synergy.
-A variety of roles, a mix of damage types, and complementary crowd control/utility are all things that benefit a team's cohesiveness.
+A team composition is the aspect created by the combination of synergistic champion attributes.
+A variety of roles, a mix of damage types, and complementary crowd control/utility are all things that benefit a composition's cohesiveness.

 Forming strong compositions takes experience and communication.
-Focus first on learning champions and determining your personal strengths.
-To help you understand the subject, I've listed common compositions below.
+Focus first on learning your individual champions and determining your personal strengths.
+However, to help you understand the subject, I've listed common compositions below.

 The Jungler's Purpose